NREL/streamm-tools/doc/source/oligothiophene.rst

 Generate a .xyz file, a `Gaussian <http://www.gaussian.com/>`_ .com input file and a submission script ".pbs"  for thiophene by running ::

-   donoracceptorsystems.py  "thiophene" -b BuildingBlocks-release  -r 5
+   donoracceptorsystems.py  "thiophene" -b BuildingBlocks  -r 5

 will generate oligomer of thiophene with n=1-5 repeat units::